Lapuz Lapuz Cave: Collecting strategies

 Among the twenty-one species of molluscs were found in the excavation, the two significant species found were the terrestrial land snail Rhysota rhea and Thiara (Melanoides) tuberculata.
 Rhysota composes 70 to 80% of the recovered mollusks by weight, while Thiara represents only around 15%.
 The reason behind this disparity can be based on the ease of obtaining the mollusc, the amount of meat for a given weight of shell, and the nutritional value of the mollusc.

 Rhysota appears to be the most convenient choice for hunter-gatherers, because it is available locally, which means there is less effort in transporting it to the cave.
 Also, for 1 kg of live snail, including the shell, one can obtain 0.75 kg of meat.
 Thiara, on the other hand, is usually found in freshwater muddy environments.
 The nearest such location from Lapuz Lapuz cave is the Jalaud River, which is 3 km away.
 Given such distance that must be traversed, this can show that Thiara is consumed more as a delicacy than as a staple source of food.
 Indeed, Thiara is still eaten by the indigenous peoples, and is available in the local market.

 Measurements on the so-called measurable X and Y parameters reveals a possible selection strategy used in the gathering of molluscs.
 These parameters are essentially attributes that are related to the size of the mollusk under consideration.
 For Thiara, the mean of Y is between 11 and 13 mm, with a range from 8 and 16 mm.
 For Rhysota, the measured values of X have a mean between 29 and 32 mm, and ranges from 23 and 36 mm.
 These statistics show that within the range of sizes of mollusks that are collected, there is some preference to selecting the larger ones.

 Hunting and gathering techniques

 The diversity of mammal remains in Lapuz Lapuz cave indicates the wide range of environments in which hunters find target animals.
 The presence of turtle, fish, and crustaceans may have come from Jalaud River.
-The excavated layers show a great dependence on smaller animals such as bats and rats, as the staple source of food, with occasional consumption of larger mammals such as pigs and deers.
+The excavated layers show a great dependence on smaller animals such as bats and rats, as the staple source of food, with occasional consumption of larger mammals such as pigs and deer.
 This parallels the trend in the consumption of Rhysota and Thiara.